eoinkelly/notes/clojure/clojure.md

 ### Aside: on state, value, identity

-"mutable state" is an oxymoron
+Why "mutable state" is an oxymoron:

 The "identity" of an entity is the combination of the values of its properties now and at all times in history.